-With the first half of the year nearly in the books, the best stocks to buy now aren’t what they were just six months ago.
+With the first half of the year officially in the books, the best stocks to buy now aren’t what they were at the beginning of 2022.
 Investors on Wall Street have been confronted with new challenges that will test their patience and understanding.
 Most notably, the ramifications of stimulating the economy to offset the impact of the pandemic are starting to accumulate.
 Years of government payouts and supply chain issues have resulted in more inflation than the Fed is willing to accept.

 According to the Bureau of Labor Statistics, the Consumer Price Index (an indicator that tracks the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services) rose 7.0% in one year.
 Buying power has been diminished, and the Fed has already increased interest rates to combat inflation.

-Established companies with legitimate earnings will be more likely to shelter investments from volatility, hence the rotation into value.
+Established companies with legitimate earnings will be more likely to shelter investments from volatility, hence the rotation into value and free cash flowing companies.
 However, broader market selloffs are starting to look overdone.
-Many promising companies in each of the major indices are now trading well below their 52-week highs.
+While the bottom may not be in yet, many promising companies in each of the major indices are now trading well below their 52-week highs.
 As a result of the disruption, long-term investors may be able to turn some of the casualties of the downturn into the best stocks to buy right now.
 While value plays will help hedge against volatility in a rising interest rate environment, the latest decline in some of today’s best companies may represent an opportunity to initiate a new position in high-growth equities.

-The best stocks to buy now are directly correlated to the Fed’s decision to increase interest rates.
+The best stocks to buy now are directly correlated to the Fed’s decision to increase interest rates and fight inflation.
 Consequently, the higher-rate environment won’t treat every company similarly.
 Today’s economy will certainly serve as a catalyst for some companies and an obstacle for many more.
 Therefore, we have compiled a list of the companies that should benefit from today’s trends and outperform the broader market indices over the next five to 10 years.

 Is Now A Good Time To Buy Stocks?

 Investors in tune with the market are painfully aware of how volatile Wall Street has been throughout 2022.
 Dating back to the fourth quarter of last year, in fact, almost all of today’s major indices are down considerably.
-The S&P 500 index, which tracks the performance of 500 of the most prolific companies in the United States, has dropped somewhere in the neighborhood of 20% over the last six months.
-The Nasdaq Composite index, on the other hand, has dropped about 30% since reaching its all-time high last year.
+The S&P 500 index, which tracks the performance of 500 of the most prolific companies in the United States, is down about 24.7% year-to-date.
+The Nasdaq Composite index, on the other hand, is down a much less modest 39.3% year-to-date.

 In each case, inflation and the looming threat of a recession have tempered forward-looking guidance.
 The Nasdaq, in particular, has been hit hard because of the tech industry’s growth-oriented dependence on borrowing capital.
 As the cost of borrowing increases, unprofitable companies will have a harder time making money.